-Serious adverse events (previously known as serious and sentinel events) are events which have generally resulted in harm to patients.
+Adverse events (previously known as serious and sentinel events) are events which have generally resulted in harm to patients.

-A serious adverse event is one which has led to significant additional treatment, is life threatening or has led to an unexpected death or major loss of function.
+An adverse event is one which has led to significant additional treatment, is life threatening or has led to an unexpected death or major loss of function.